Tests and diagnosisBy Mayo Clinic staff

 Doctors can usually diagnose swimmer's ear during an office visit.
 If your infection is at an advanced stage or persists, you may need further evaluation.

-Your doctor will likely diagnose swimmer's ear based on symptoms you report, questions he or she asks and an office examination.
+Your doctor will likely diagnose swimmer's ear based on symptoms you report, questions he or she asks, and an office examination.
 You probably won't need a lab test at your first visit.
-Your doctor's initial evaluation will include:
+Your doctor's initial evaluation will usually include:

 - Examination of your ear canal with a lighted instrument (otoscope).
 Your ear canal may appear red, swollen and scaly.
 Flakes of skin and other debris may be present in the ear canal.

 - Visualization of your eardrum (tympanic membrane) to be sure it isn't torn or damaged.
 If the view of your eardrum is blocked, your doctor will clear your ear canal with a small suction device or an instrument with a tiny loop or scoop on the end (ear curette).

 Depending on initial assessment, symptom severity or the stage of your swimmer's ear, your doctor may recommend additional evaluation.